ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Data Access

 Refer to the [Downloads](../using/downloading.md) page for more information on viewing and downloading Sentinel-1 RTC On Demand products in Vertex or programmatically.
+Once processing is complete, download links for On Demand products are valid for 14 days.

 Step-by-step instructions for finding and downloading RTC On Demand products in Vertex are available in the [Access Products](https://storymaps.arcgis.com/stories/2ead3222d2294d1fae1d11d3f98d7c35#ref-n-xrlWHw "RTC On Demand!
 StoryMap Tutorial - Data Access"){target=_blank} section of the